Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - At the same time, make another sleeping area (made just for the dog) very appealing.
-Get the most comfy dog bed you can find and feed your dog many tasty treats when he goes there.
-By doing this, not only are you making the new sleeping area appealing because it's now an area where great things happen, but you are also teaching the dog that great things happen WHEN you approach his new sleeping area.
+Get the comfiest dog bed you can find and feed your dog many tasty treats when he goes there.
+By doing this, not only are you making the new sleeping area appealing because it's now an area where great things happen, but you are also teaching the dog that great things happen when you approach his new sleeping area.

 - Let sleeping dogs lie.
 In some cases, Rover's behavior may be somewhat justified.
-Children may have pestered him in the past when he was tired and wanted to sleep or the owner may have pet him repeatedly on the couch when all he was doing was sending distance-increasing signals because he wanted to do is sleep.
-Dogs can get grumpy too when they are tired and if they are repeatedly pestered, a time may finally come when they must resort to plan B to make the message clear that they wish to sleep.
-Contrary to what we may think, dogs aren't always willing to be given attention and pet 24 hours a day 7 days a week.
-Some may tolerate it, some may not.
+Children may have pestered him in the past when he was tired and wanted to sleep, or the owner may have pet him repeatedly on the couch when all he was doing was sending distance-increasing signals because he wanted to do is sleep.
+Dogs can get grumpy too when they are tired, and if they are repeatedly pestered, a time may finally come when they must resort to plan B to make the message clear that they wish to sleep.
+Contrary to what we may think, dogs aren't always willing to be given attention 24 hours a day, 7 days a week.
+Some may tolerate it; some may not.

 - Never use force or intimidation as these outdated methods make problems worse.

 For Dogs Guarding the Couch Against Other Dogs

 In this case, the dog is fine sharing the couch with people but hates having other dogs near.
 This is not unusual behavior in multi-dog households.
 Many dogs are able to live together peacefully by finding an arrangement.
 The resource guarder may signal a request to be left in peace, and the other dog defers and grants it—end of the story.
 Problems start when the other dog is slow to defer or doesn't defer at all, and the resource guarder escalates his behavior to get the message across.
 Following are some tips for dogs guarding the couch against other dogs